 If the smoke comes into your home, please open windows at each end of your house and the smoke will disappear in a few minutes.
 Smoke appearing in your home may indicate that there is a problem with the plumbing in your home.
 Please contact a licensed plumber to make any necessary repairs.

-The drainage network is designed to collect stormwater, not wastewater.
+The drainage network made up of the exclusive stormwater and wastewater pipelines that are designed to collect either stormwater or wastewater respectively, not both.
 When the wastewater enters the stormwater network it has potential to harm and contaminate the receiving waterways.
+When stormwater enters the wastewater it stresses the network and can cause overflows.
 The purpose of the smoke testing is to identify areas within the network where there might be cross-connection between wastewater and stormwater.

 Council is about to begin a smoke testing programme in Napier.
 This work will be undertaken at various manhole locations around the network.
 Below are some FAQs that have been compiled to help provide more information on this work.

 Smoke testing involves injecting a dense, non-toxic and odourless smoke into the drainage (sewer or stormwater) system at a manhole, and watching to see where the smoke escapes.
 The smoke fills the main pipe and any connected pipes, and follows the path of any breaks in pipework to the ground surface.

 The purpose of smoke testing is to identify areas within the wastewater or stormwater network that need attention.

 Our stormwater is designed to collect only rainwater runoff from roofs, roads and other impervious surfaces.
 Smoke testing will help identify any wastewater connections (cross-connection) to the stormwater network which can result in contamination and harm to the waterways or estuary.